Sanuich/chartjs-plugin-downloaddata/README.md

 ### Nova Chart JS (coroowicaksono/chart-js-integration)

-In order to use this plugin `coroowicaksono/chart-js-integration` package add these lines to `vendors/coroowicaksono/chart-js-integration/resources/jschart-js-integration.js`
+In order to use this plugin with `coroowicaksono/chart-js-integration` package add these lines to `vendors/coroowicaksono/chart-js-integration/resources/jschart-js-integration.js`

 <br>